Town of Bethlehem

 Visit the traditional Town of Bethlehem and meet all the Christmas Story characters –

-Wise Men, Shepherds, Roman Soldiers, and Mary, Joseph & baby Jesus.
+including Wise Men, Shepherds, Roman Soldiers, and of course Mary, Joseph & baby Jesus.

 “A Wedding in Bethlehem” in the Town Square every half hour from 6pm.